Deduplication

 High Concurrency

-With advisory locks, even high-concurrency scenarios are handled correctly:
+With advisory locks in a single transaction, even high-concurrency scenarios are handled correctly:

 // Multiple concurrent requests for same entity